MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/4-final-team-deliverable/final-team-deliverable.md

 3. **Contributions to the Project:** Discuss a specific task you contributed to and how your involvement positively impacted the project's development.

-**Sean Parks** - I developed the general site layout and connected the site to the backend so that it could be functional.
+- **Sean Parks** - I developed the general site layout and connected the site to the backend so that it could be functional.
 I also established a lot of the general styling for the site with the logo, color scheme, and organization.

-**Stanely Aaron** - the initial backend setup and initial product endpoints.
+- **Stanley Aaron** - the initial backend setup and initial product endpoints.
 This allowed us to present something that the frontend was able to connect to and pull data from.

-**Nick Parks**  - I worked on getting a user model for us to use for storing users in the database.
+- **Nick Parks**  - I worked on getting a user model for us to use for storing users in the database.
 Initially I created a custom model for use by the project, but instead I decided to use the default model that comes with Django Rest Framework instead.
 In addition, I researched session authentication and implemented it into our user and admin authenticated endpoints.

-**Michael Edem** I developed an early version of the login page to our website, this acted as a first steppingstone to our development of the account system giving each user the ability to make their own account and add their favorite items to a Wishlist.
+- **Michael Edem** I developed an early version of the login page to our website, this acted as a first steppingstone to our development of the account system giving each user the ability to make their own account and add their favorite items to a Wishlist.